gatsbyjs/store.gatsbyjs.org/README.md

 If you're a contributor to Gatsby, that means you can get one free item from our store!
 Log in using your GitHub account and we'll give you a discount code good for a t-shirt or socks.
 With five or more contributions, You can claim your **level two** swag!

+We will send one item from our swag store per swag tier Tier 1 swag includes most items $10 and under
+Tier 2 swag includes most items $26 and under

 See [the docs for claiming contributor swag](https://www.gatsbyjs.org/contributing/contributor-swag/) for additional details.

 ## Cheap Swag for All